Best Open-Back Headphones For Mixing For 2025

 Open-back headphones do not need the right room.
 Ideally, you’d still be in a relatively quiet environment, but you will not need the specific sound panels or dimensions in order to receive an accurate response.
 The best open-backs give you the luxury of feeling like you’re closer to the mix with a closed-back and delivering the open sensation of monitors.
 I won’t kid you though, in most mixing scenarios monitors are still king, but open-backs work as an alternative reference.
 If you’re worried about how valid open-backs are for production, just the other day I watched a video going through some of the processes of restoring movies for the Criterion Collection, and part of that is remastering the stems from the original film.
 The studio engineer wore open-back headphones throughout the whole process.

-5 Open-back Headphones for Mixing
+5 Open-Back Headphones for Mixing

-Beyerdynamic DT 1990
+Beyerdynamic DT 1990 MKII

 Sennheiser HD560s